woutervandenbrink/UpDownSimpleTicker/README.md

 README not in production yet

+life demos in html using RawGit.com

-<a target="_blank" href="http://htmlpreview.github.io/?https://github.com/woutervandenbrink/UpDownSimpleTicker/blob/d46cfa9b59a0fe0f34c798400410c3a82699ba45/demo1.php" title="life demo of demo1.php">Life demo of demo1.php<a>
+<a target="_blank" href="https://rawgit.com/woutervandenbrink/UpDownSimpleTicker/master/demo1.html" title="life demo of demo1.php">Life demo of demo1.php<a>